public relations; crisis communication; reputation management; strategic communication; propaganda studies

 Samoilenko, S.A., & Karnysheva, M. (2019).
 Character assassination as modus operandi of Soviet propaganda.
 In P. Baines, N. O'Shaughnessy, & N. Snow (eds), The SAGE handbook of propaganda.
 Thousand Oaks, CA: Sage.

 Samoilenko, S.A.
 (2019).
 Character assassination in the context of mediated complexity.
 In K. Sriramesh & D. Verčič (Eds.), The global public relations handbook: Theory, research, and practice (3rd Ed.).
-New York: Routledge.
+London and New York: Routledge.

-Samoilenko, S. (2018).
-Strategic deception.
+Samoilenko, S. A. (2018).
+Strategic deception in the age of "truthiness."
 In I. Chiluwa (Ed.).
 Deception: Motivations, Recognition Techniques and Behavioral Control.
 New York: Nova Science Publishers.

 Samoilenko, S.A.
 (2018).
 Subversion practices: From coercion to attraction.
 In E.J.
 Bridgen, & D. Verčič, D. (Eds.), Experiencing Public Relations: International voices (pp. 174-193).
 Routledge, London, UK.